Editorial & Photography By: Dr. Christopher Cooper

 After the lime has had time to cure properly, the whole wall can be painted (see image 12).
 It’s finished – a job well done!
 Now, settle down in that old chair, and watch how the setting sun’s light and shadows fall on a beautiful hand-wrought plaster wall and smack yourself for even thinking of drywall!

-A simple whitewash consists of autoclaved lime (available at Patene Masonry Supplies, across Canada) and water.
+A simple whitewash consists of natural hydraulic lime (NHL) and water.
 Mix well until you achieve the consistency of thick paint.
-To tint the lime wash add a commercial paint tinting dye (available at Home Hardware stores, across Canada), or an inexpensive acrylic art paint.
+To tint the lime wash add a commercial paint tinting dye, or an inexpensive acrylic art paint.
 The whitewash will keep for a couple of days in a well sealed container, mix well before reusing.

-The repair compound used in the repair of the wall is: Two parts autoclaved lime (Patene) and one part Plaster of Paris (available at Home Hardware stores, across Canada), add water until a consistency of commercial drywall mud is achieved.
+The repair compound used in the repair of the wall is: Two parts autoclaved lime (NHL) and one part Plaster of Paris, add water until a consistency of commercial drywall mud is achieved.